janko/janko.io/_posts/2015-08-31-the-plugin-system-of-sequel-and-roda.md

    the `1.day.ago` helpers in my non-Rails project, and it took me a lot of source code diving to figure out how (and now I forgot again how to do it).
-3. **Some features are entangled with dependencies** – Once you figure out how to require the `1.day.ago` helpers, it turnes out you have to require 5000 LOC, even though the feature itself only has [200 LOC].
+3. **Some features are entangled with dependencies** – Once you figure out how to require the `1.day.ago` helpers, it turns out you have to require 5000 LOC, even though the feature itself only has [200 LOC].

 ## Conclusion